 The mixer output is diode-switched to two IF paths.
 The wide path uses two ceramic filters and a tunable transformer.
 The narrow path uses three ceramic filters.
 Amplifiers that isolate all filters in both paths prevent undesirable interaction.

-The detected pulses feed a unique stereo decoder.
-Described in patents here and here, the decoder phase-locks a 38-kHz sine wave to the 19-kHz pilot.
-The pulses gate the sine wave to the left and right channels (the multiplication circuits shown above are analog switches).
+The patented Digital Direct Decoder uses two proprietary ICs.
+One includes a pulse-count detector.
+The decoder phase-locks a 38 kHz sine wave to the 19 kHz pilot.
+The pulses gate the sine wave to the left and right channels (the multiplication circuits are analog switches).
 Because the pulse rate is well beyond the spectrum of the composite stereo signal, no spurious mixing products result.
 In particular, the decoder is immune to HD Radio self-noise.
 The circuit includes pilot cancellation.

-The FM circuit uses three proprietary Pioneer ICs.
+The FM IF amplifier uses a proprietary IC.
 AM uses a Sanyo LA1247, which has somewhat better performance than the usual LA1245.
 The tuning range is 520 to 1610 kHz.
-AM and FM share the 75-µs deemphasis network.
+AM and FM share the 75 µs deemphasis network.
 It provides a reasonable approximation to NRSC AM deemphasis, at least until the IF filter takes over.
-A 10-kHz notch filter suppresses adjacent-channel heterodynes.
-An RCA jack provides 450-kHz IF output for an external AM stereo decoder.
+A 10 kHz notch filter suppresses adjacent-channel heterodynes.
+An RCA jack provides 450 kHz IF output for an external AM stereo decoder.